Tummy Tuck in Atlanta, GA, and Alpharetta, GA, with Dr. Alderman

 Most importantly, Dr. Alderman will monitor your progress in follow-up examinations and will be available to answer your questions as you heal.

-Contact Dr. Alderman for Tummy Tucks in Atlanta
+Contact Dr. Alderman for a Tummy Tuck in Alpharetta, GA

 It is a true honor for Dr. Alderman to be a part of a patient’s body contouring journey, and she doesn’t take this responsibility lightly.
 She has devoted much of her professional time working with other plastic surgeons on a national level to promote patient safety initiatives with body contouring surgery.
 In particular, Dr. Alderman has a special interest in patient safety as it is related to blood clots, and she performs the most up-to-date and the most aggressive initiatives aimed at keeping patients safe during these procedures.